-RETRIEVER COURAGE
+RETRIEVER COURAGE SPEAK.

-SPEAK.
 LISTEN.
 LEARN.
 ACT.

-It takes a courageous community to make a lasting impact on sexual assault here at UMBC and beyond.
 Change requires the courage to SPEAK OUT, to LISTEN, to LEARN, and to TAKE ACTION.
-We are grateful for the courage of the community members who have shared their experiences of sexual assault and harassment.
+We are grateful for the courage of the community members who have shared their experiences of sexual assault, harassment, interpersonal violence, and stalking.

-We must fully live our campus values - INCLUSIVE EXCELLENCE, COLLABORATION, INNOVATION, and IMPACT courage.umbc.edu

-- to make UMBC a safer, more caring living, learning, and working environment for all.
+We must fully live our campus values -INCLUSIVE EXCELLENCE, COLLABORATION, INNOVATION, and IMPACT-to make UMBC a safer, more caring living, learning, and working environment for all.
 We commit to reach together and do better because this is urgent work that impacts us all.